Brionconroy/coffee-social-react/README.md

 + Click and drag the responsive window to maximum width
 + See if anything breakes

-As i was doing my responsive testing nothing broke in any of the browers. so i would consider that a pass.
+As i was doing my responsive testing nothing broke in any of the browsers. so i would consider that a pass.